forlond/phpunit-testing-tools/docs/symfony_dispatcher.md

 > It is not possible to register listeners/subscribers to this instance.

 > [!NOTE]
-> The `TestEventDispatcher` can be used as the third argument for any listener/subscriber methods.
+> The `TestEventDispatcher` can be used as the third argument for any listener/subscriber method.

 ```php
 public function expect(Constraint|string $event, Constraint|array|null $name): self